Do your employees feel safe, happy, energized, satisfied, and productive at work?

 Q: What is an employee engagement organization?

-- A: An employee engagement organization is an organization that has fully committed to its employees’ health, happiness, satisfaction, well-being, and retention.
+- A: An employee engagement organization is an organization that is fully committed to its employees’ health, happiness, satisfaction, well-being, and retention.

 Q: What are examples of employee engagement at my company?